Check His Record, Bernanke Knows New Tools Are Needed

-Many believe forward guidance and quantitative easing deserve credit for saving the US economy in 2008; I can’t say I disagree.
+Many believe these tools deserve credit for saving the US economy in 2008.
+I can’t say I disagree.
 The problem, though, is that these tools are not new, nor are they sufficient stand-alone policies for fighting a future recession.
-Bernanke certainly relied on communication and transparency more than any other Fed chairman in history, and acted boldly by taking advantage of the "unusual and exigent circumstances" clause of the Federal Reserve Act to defend the Fed's large scale asset purchases that no doubt saved the American housing market from collapse, but these tools are not novel, nor are they as powerful as he and other central bankers would like us to believe.
-The mere act of buying assets and communicating near-term decision-making has been done, in one way or another, since the FOMC's inception, in 1933.
+Bernanke certainly relied on communication and transparency more than any other Fed chairman in history.
+He also acted boldly by taking advantage of the "unusual and exigent circumstances" clause of the Federal Reserve Act to defend the Fed's large scale asset purchases that no doubt saved the American housing market from collapse.
+But forward guidance and QE are not novel, nor are they as powerful as he and other central bankers would like us to believe.
+The mere act of buying assets and communicating near-term decision-making has been done in one way or another since the FOMC's inception in 1933.

-But Bernanke states that these tools, when used in combination, are equivalent to a 3 percent cut in the Fed Funds rate—the rate the Federal Reserve uses to steer monetary policy—and can be invaluable when central bankers are constrained by the zero-lower bound and fear moving into negative rate territory.
+But Bernanke states that these tools, when used in combination, are equivalent to a 3 percent cut in the Fed Funds rate (the rate the Federal Reserve uses to steer monetary policy) and can be invaluable when central bankers are constrained by the zero-lower bound and fear moving into negative rate territory.
 While the 3 percent number is certainly debatable, what is irrefutable is that a three percent policy movement is far from enough to stem a 21st Century recession.
 And despite what the economic press has reported, Bernanke knows this.

-For some reason (perhaps simply wanting to create unnecessary drama), the economic press turned his opinions on these tools into: “Bernanke believes forward guidance and QE are all that is needed to address a future crisis,” which certainly isn’t the case.
+For some reason though (perhaps simply wanting to create unnecessary drama), the economic press turned his opinions on these matters into: “Bernanke believes forward guidance and QE are all that is needed to address a future crisis,” which certainly isn’t the case.
 He was merely arguing that the measures deployed during the crisis should be permanent fixtures in central bank toolkits, as they reap ample rewards with few downside risks.
 In his new paper, Bernanke specifically states that the "old methods won't do; if monetary policy is to remain relevant, policy makers will have to adopt new tools, tactics and frameworks."

-Those policies, initially disregarded as ludicrous, are the types of policies central bankers need to be thinking about, and nobody has spent more time agonizing over them than Ben Bernanke.
+Those policies— initially disregarded as ludicrous — are the types of policies central bankers need to be thinking about, and nobody has spent more time agonizing over them than Ben Bernanke.